boukx/guide/README.md

 /castsequence reset=2 Call Pet, Revive Pet
 ```

-Bind your Aspect of the Cheetah like this allows you to hit it again to cancel.
+Binding your Aspect of the Cheetah like this allows you to hit it again to cancel.
 Using spellbook Cheetah doesn't let you cancel during your GCD.
 You should do the same with Aspect of the Pack.
 ```
 #showtooltip
 /cancelaura Aspect of the Cheetah